Skip to main content

 1. Focus on people, not things

-There are bound to be days where we’re grateful for a new pair of shoes or fixated on a special virtual event, and that’s fine.
+There are bound to be days when we’re grateful for a new pair of shoes or fixated on a special virtual event, and that’s fine.
 But, where possible, try to focus on the people in your life – how they make you feel and what you value about them – and you’ll reap the benefits.
 Studies show this type of gratitude generates the most long-lasting positive feelings.

 1. Make it easy for yourself